By: Mitchell Knapp on November 20th, 2018

 While winter is a time of year where things all around you seem to slow down, there are ways you can take advantage of this downtime.
 There is maintenance that can be done to your yard now in order to help you fully appreciate your landscape and allow it to reach its full potential come springtime.
 Holiday landscaping is added as an addition to your property, to enhance the landscape during these cooler months.
 While the options are more limited this time of year, there is still ways to dress up your yard and get it ready for spring during this downtime.

 Winter is the season that reveals to you the true form of the landscape of your yard.
 Now that all the leaves are down you are able to see the real structure of your surroundings, as well as the hidden debris/trouble of dead trees, downed branches, garbage and wreckage normally hidden in the growing season.
-Winter also reveals the actual form of the plants on your property, allowing your landscape professionals to correct any crossing or overlapping branches that are visible and to create a plan to take effect by spring.
+Winter also reveals the actual form of the plants on your property, allowing your landscape professionals to add holiday landscaping and correct any crossing or overlapping branches that are visible and to create a plan to take effect by spring.

 Winter Landscaping To Do List